muhkashiff/deep-learning-challenge/README.md

           No. of nodes: First layers: 80, second & third :30, output layer:1<br>
           No. of epochs: 200<br>
           Activation first layer: sigmoid<br>
+    Based on above changes to model, accuracy could not be increased to 75% target.<br>
+    In order to increase the model performance, bining parameters were changed, number of neurons<br>
+    were increased, activation parameters were changed.<br>

 </ul>